topukhan/blogPost/README.md

 ## Credits

 This project is based on the concepts of Laravel, Tailwind CSS, and basic CRUD operations.
-It was created for learning purposes and demonstrates fundamental concepts in web development.
+It was created for demonstrates fundamental concepts in web development.

 ## License